 Dr. David Creelman is a Professor of English in the Department of Humanities and Languages at the University of New Brunswick in Saint John and is currently the Chair of the Department of Humanities and Languages.

 David Creelman specializes in Maritime literature and has published extensively on Maritime fiction in the twentieth century.
-His initial interest was realist literature, though he is currently exploring Maritime texts which have been written by or about communities which have historically been marginalized from the mainstream regional culture.
+His initial interest was realist literature, and he is currently working on a SSHRC Insight Grant supported project focussing on Maritime texts which have been written by or about racialized communities that have been marginalized from the mainstream regional culture.

 Setting in the East: Maritime Realist Fiction.
 Kingston: McGill-Queen's University Press, 2003.